MailChimp is one of the very best newsletter software on the planet. It’s straightforward to…

 At times, you may wish to display a Google plus widget here or embed a piece of content to your post there.
 The question is, and that’s the only question – How can you achieve that in WordPress?
 The answer lies in the WordPress shortcodes.
-Shortcodes, in their bare bones, are tiny snippets of code that give you a remarkable customization capability to proactively make functional modifications to your website as you want, when you want.
-On this date, a truckload of WordPress plugins make use of these shortcodes in order to add some extra bit of functionality to the respective WordPress website.
+Shortcodes, in their bare-bones, are tiny snippets of code that give you a remarkable customization capability to proactively make functional modifications to your website as you want, when you want.
+On this date, a truckload of WordPress plugins makes use of these shortcodes in order to add some extra bit of functionality to the respective WordPress website.

 The WordPress shortcodes forayed with the WordPress 2.5 version, and since then, have caught the fancy of the web development community in a pretty dominating fashion.
 Customizing the websites for certain hard-to-integrate features or altering them right from their molecular level is not an unachievable task anymore.
-The WP shortcodes manage to lace you with a capability to tweak a feature or add a new one with short bursts of code that are easy to write and easier to understand.
+The WP shortcodes manage to lace you with the capability to tweak a feature or add a new one with short bursts of code that are easy to write and easier to understand.

 Where Can You Find Default Shortcodes on Your Site

-If you haven’t realized as yet, your site’s theme may be containing some really handy shortcodes.
+If you haven’t realized as yet, your site’s theme maybe containing some really handy shortcodes.
 We are essentially talking about the shortcode you are likely to find in the

 functions.php file of your theme.
 As a coder, you may never have known about